FelixOnline/v2/content/articles/2011-11-24-neutrinos-still-faster-than-light.md

 subtitle: >
   Improved experiment yields same results
 date: "2011-11-24 20:56:31 +0000"

 # Attributes from Felix Online V1
 id: "1810"
 old_path: /science/1810/neutrinos-still-faster-than-light
 aliases:
  - /science/1810/neutrinos-still-faster-than-light
+imported: true
+comments:
+ - Neutrino Knock knock Whos ThereMake a machine to send messages comprised of neutrinos back into the past then you will see if it works I bet you once you make a machine and turn in on to receive neutrino binary code messages from the future will show up

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - pk1811

+# Homepage control params
 headline: true
 featured: true